 1. Mix Coconut Oil and Aloe Vera Juice

-After the recommended time, rinse hair with your usual shampoo for coloured hair, apply your Leave-in conditioner and you are good to go.
-Repeat this for at least 3-4 times a week.
+After the recommended time, rinse hair with your usual shampoo for colored hair and apply your leave-in conditioner.

-In the absence of aloe vera juice, feel free to replace with egg, avocado or banana (They all work to load the hair with protein and vitamins).
+In the absence of aloe vera juice, feel free to replace it with egg, avocado, or banana (They all work to load the hair with protein and vitamins).

-Just apply enough butter then massage the damaged parts thoroughly, then cover the hair with shower for half an hour or more.
-Rinse it off then shampoo your hair.
+Just apply butter or mask to your hair, then work through the damaged strands, cover your hair with shower for half an hour or overnight.

 Mind you am not talking about bread butter but Shea butter.
-Unrefined Shea butter from Africa is the best so far.
+Unrefined Shea butter from Africa will be good for this work.

-So next appointment with your hairdresser, you should ask him or her to apply protective products before or while going through the colouring process.
+So on next appointment with your hair colorist, tell him or her to apply protective products before or doing the coloring process.

 Other Helpful Treatment Tips